nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:information_source: Notes about the command format:
+:information_source: Notes about the command format in this user guide:

 * Prefixes are user inputs that consist of a character followed by a slash
   e.g. `n/` or `p/`